You may find more results for this query on our sister sites: 360Dx and Precision Oncology News.

 A number of the variants uncovered by an international research team appear to "tune" which hematopoietic cell lineage is produced.

-In Science this week: comparative analysis of sex differences in mammal gene expression, and more.
+In Science this week: global transcriptome analysis of inflammatory bowel disease, and more.